Azure/AzureDataLake/docs/Hands_on_Labs/Start.md

-# Getting Started with the Azure Data Lake Hands-on-Labs
+# Getting Started with the Azure Data Lake Hands-on Labs

 ## Documents

-All the Hands-on-Lab documents, including this one, are located at http://aka.ms/AzureDataLakeHandsOnLabs
+All the hands-on-lab documents, including this one, are located at http://aka.ms/AzureDataLakeHandsOnLabs.

-## How the Labs Work
+## How the labs work

-All the Hands-on-Labs require you to have Azure services.
-Some labs require a single services and some labs require three or four.
+The Azure Data Lake hands-on labs require you to have various Azure services provisioned.
+Some labs require a single service, while others require three or four.

-To simplify this process for you and ensured that it won't cost you any money.
+To simplify this process, and to ensure that it will not cost you any money, we have created a website that grants you guest access to the required services for a 48-hour period.

-# Getting your Azure services for the hands on lab
+# Getting your Azure services for the hands-on lab

-Go to this web site: URL WILL BE MADE AVAILABLE NEXT WEEK
+Go to this website: URL WILL BE MADE AVAILABLE NEXT WEEK

-You will be given a set of azure services that you can use for 48 hours.
+You will be given access to a set of Azure services that you can use for 48 hours.

-Once your 48 hours are done, you will not be able to use those services.
+Once your 48 hours have elapsed, you will not be able to use those services.
+However, you can return to the website and request access to the services for another 48-hour period.

-You can always go back to that website, and ask for the services again for another 48 hour period
+# Which services will be provisioned for me?

-# What Services will be reserved for me?
+The website will provision:

-- An Azure Data Lake Store
+- An Azure Data Lake Store.
-- An Azure Data Lake Analytics Service
+- An Azure Data Lake Analytics Service.
-- An Azure Data Lake Storage account (shared among all the users)
+- An Azure Data Lake Storage account (shared among all the users).
-- An Azure Data Factory Account
+- An Azure Data Factory account.

 # What username and password do I use?

-The web site will tell you how to authenticate.
+The website will tell you how to authenticate.

 If you are a Microsoft employee, you will use your Microsoft credentials.

 If you are not a Microsoft employee, a temporary username and password will be assigned to you.
 That username and password will only work for 48 hours.